abilandz/PH8124/Lecture_6/Lecture_6.md

 p energy p
 ```

-**Example 5:** Finally, and continuing with the previous example, we illustrate how to delete a string within a line of input — one simply specifies as a second pattern in substitution a zero-length string:
+**Example 5:** Finally, and continuing with the previous example, we illustrate how to delete a string within a line of input &mdash; one simply specifies as a second pattern in substitution a zero-length string:

 ```bash
 # delete first occurence of "momentum" on each line: